goseind/gosein.de/_posts/2022-03-29-My-Reverse-Engineering-Challenge-Broken-Password-Safe.md

 }
 ```

-Interesting to us is the line where the function `pw_generator` is called, because we notice that the variable `local_50` is used there and also shared with the user in the following `printf("%ld\n",local_50);` statement.
+Interesting to us is the line where the function `pw_generator` is called because we notice that the variable `local_50` is used there and also shared with the user in the following `printf("%ld\n",local_50);` statement.

-If we then checkout the `pw_generator` function in Ghidra and see that is uses the `rand()` function in C to generate a random value, which is then used for our new password.
+If we then check out the `pw_generator` function in Ghidra and see that it uses the `rand()` function in C to generate a random value, which is then used for our new password.

 ![Ghidra_Step_4](/assets/images/Ghidra_Step_4.png)

 `rand()` requires `srand()` to generate a *seed* first.
 If we go back to the `main` function, we see that the seed is the current time specified in the previously mentioned variable `local_50` in line `local_50 = time((time_t *)0x0);`.

-Now that we know that we can build our own random seed generator and pass it the value we're given in the error message, when we execute `broken_pwsafe`.
+Now that we know that we can build our own random seed generator and pass it the value we're given in the error message when we execute `broken_pwsafe`.

 The result looks like this: